At a glance

 - Exhausting.
 Running to appointments and keeping up with a child who may be overactive can be draining, even if you and your partner are trading off some or all of your child’s care.
 It’s likely you’re both tired.

-When so much of a couple’s energy is devoted to their child, it’s no surprise that there’s less of it to available nurture their own relationship.
+When so much of a couple’s energy is devoted to their child, it’s no surprise that there’s less of it available to nurture their own relationship.
 On top of that, many couples approach their child’s learning and thinking differences differently.
 This can cause friction in a relationship.

 Studies show that when a marriage is already weak, the added stress of raising a child with learning and thinking differences can cause it to falter.
 On the other hand, a relationship that’s already solid may become stronger if a couple works well together to meet their child’s needs.